appium/appium/docs/en/contributing-to-appium/how-to-write-docs.md

 ## How to write docs

 `##` is used to write a h2 header.
 Each document must start with a h2 header.
-This is to support appium.io docs genration.Don't use the `---` underline method of creating headers.
+This is to support appium.io docs generation.
+Don't use the `---` underline method of creating headers.
 Don't use h1 `#` or `===` for heading as it is not supported for table of contents (folder name is used as h1).

 ### Subheaders